alfworld/alfworld/agents/README.md

 ## Evaluation

-The training script runs the evaluation every `report_frequency` episodes.
-But additionally, you can also evaluate pre-trained agents seperately:
+The training script runs eval every `report_frequency` episodes.
+But additionally, you can also independently evaluate pre-trained agents:

 ```bash
 $ cd $ALFRED_ROOT/agents